Nur ibn Mujahid: Biography

 Nur ibn Mujahid was the son of Wazir Mujahid ibn 'Ali ibn 'Abdallah ad-Duhi Suha, one of the cavalry commanders of Imam Ahmad ibn Ibrahim al-Ghazi who himself was the son of Garad Ali who was from a well established noble family.
 Mujahid married Ahmad's sister, from which marriage Nur was born.
-Mohammed Hassen states Nur's father was a chief of the Harari people.
+Harari oral tradition regard Nur Ibn Mujahid as an ethnic Somali and Mohammed Hassen states Nur's father was a chief of the Harari people.
 According to several oral traditions recorded by Enrico Cerulli, Nur ibn Mujahid was Somali and hailed from the Marehan sub-clan of the greater Darod clan.
 The Royal Chronicle of Gelawdewos considered Nur to be "from the tribe of the Suhawyan", which according to Solomon Gebreyes Beyene could be the name of an Afar or Somali subclan.

-Career

 When Imam Ahmad ibn Ibrahim al-Ghazi, who had led the Muslim conquest of the Ethiopian Highlands, was killed in 1543, the Muslim forces fell back in confusion to Adal.
 The dead leader's widow, Bati del Wambara, undertook to renew the fortunes of the Kingdom.
 She inspired her people to take revenge and the Adalites, believing that they Abyssinians were vulnerable, invaded the highlands in 1548.
 This ended in catastrophe when they were repulsed by Gelawdewos's vassal, Fanu'el, and Gelawdewos later arrived in the region upon where he ravaged the country for five months.

 Bati del Wambara the de facto leader of Adal would stipulate to Nur a commander of Zeila that she would only marry him if he killed Gelawdewos.
 Nur would thus depart on a jihad (holy war) to the eastern Ethiopian lowlands of Bale and Dawaro.
 This venture was unsuccessful, Nur was defeated and the Abyssinians then advanced into Adalite territory.
 However, this defeat was not mortal and Adal soon recovered.